kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Empty:
 : A seven-bit field that has no semantic value.

+The PRIORITY_UPDATE frame in HTTP/3 MUST NOT be sent before the stream has been opened or a PUSH_PROMISE for the corresponding PUSH_ID has been received.

+In HTTP/3, the PRIORITY_UPDATE frame can arrive before any data is received on the corresponding stream or server push due to reordering or proactively changing the priority of a server push.
+If the stream ID is one which can be opened, the frame SHOULD be buffered until the stream is opened and applied immediately after the HEADERS are parsed.
+This consumes extra state on the peer, but existing stream limits bound the size of that state.

 TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.